walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 )
 ```

+This mode is covered by Android device and iOS simulator integration tests so
+provider lookup, encrypted database reopening, and provider deletion stay wired
+to the real platform drivers.

 Replace SDK SQLDelight persistence entirely with custom stores when the app owns durability, transactions, encryption, backup, migration, and deletion:

 ```kotlin